rit-coms/COMS-Console/src-tauri/backend-api.md

 ```

 ## play_game
 Invoking play_game will spawn a child process of the executable file associated with the given game.
 An id needs to be passed to the backend.
+Currently does not return anything.

 ### Usage
 ```js